NicholasPeterson/NPReorderableTableView/README.md

 **_CocoaPod support coming soon_**

 NPReorderableTableView is intended to be used like a regular UITableView with as few exceptions as possible.
-**Read the [QuickStartViewController](https://github.com/NicholasPeterson/NPReorderableTableView/blob/master/NPReorderableTableView/QuickStartViewController.m) to get started quickly.**
+**Read the [QuickStartViewController](https://github.com/NicholasPeterson/NPReorderableTableView/blob/master/NPReorderableTableView/QuickStartViewController.m) to get started.**

 - Advanced Usage -
 --